pixie-io/blog.px.dev/content/blog/autoscaling-custom-k8s-metric/index.md

           averageValue: 20
 ```

 This should increase the responsiveness of the autoscaler.
+Note: there are other parameters that you can configure in `behavior`, some of which are listed [here](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-configurable-scaling-behavior).

 Let's compare the new autoscaling configuration to the old one applied with the exact same input stimulus: 10,000 pings from `hey` at second 0.